Ashland Community and Technical College School Images

 Student Financial Aid Details

-Approximately 2,500 students attend Ashland Community and Technical College in pursuit of a degree.
+The college serves approximately 2,500 students taking for-credit classes each year.
 The actual number of students is significantly higher when one includes workforce development programs and non-degree students.
-As a commuter campus, Ashland CTC does not offer dormitories or any other form of campus housing.
+As a commuter campus, the college does not offer dormitories or any other form of campus housing.
 Younger students tend to live at home or with friends during their studies.
-Rents in the areas served by Ashland CTC are generally low.
+Rents in the areas served are generally low.

-Ashland CTC stages a student art show on the first Friday in April.
+The student body puts on art show on the first Friday in April.
 All artistically talented students are encouraged to participate.
 Painting, drawings, sculpture and installations are all part of the exhibition.

 Library services are available at two locations: the Technology Drive campus and the College Drive campus.
 Both locations have physical holdings, journals, electronic collections and Kindle e-readers for checkout.
 Books in mp3 format are also available for download from netLibrary.